prawnzyy/tp/docs/team/dhruvir29.md

     - Completed the base documentation for product scope and user stories
     - Completed relevant use cases for many of the ingredient commands as well as modify and delete
     - Wrote the implementation for the delete recipe feature
+    - Addition of sequence diagram for the delete recipe feature
     - Wrote the implementation for the modify recipe feature
+    - Addition of sequence diagram for the modify recipe feature

 * **Contribution to team-based tasks**
-    - Helped merge and approve other team members' code
+    - Helped merge and review other team members' code
-    - Updating of README